Check Availability

 • Foot Print:Carbon Neutralleaf

 Throughout this trek, giant mountains will be your companion.
 Pumori, Ama Dablam, Nuptse, and many mountains surround you.
-360-degree viewing of these massifs on a clear weather day is eternal bliss to eye and soul.
+360-degree viewing of these massifs on a clear weather day is eternal bliss to the eye and soul.

-7 Day Everest Base Camp Trek Highlights
+7 Day Short Trek to Everest Base Camp Highlights

 • Scenic flight from Kathmandu to Lukla.